What is boilerplate code? Boilerplate code explained simply

 Collaboration

-Collaboration benefits significantly from boilerplate code.
+Collaboration benefits significantly from boilerplate coding.
 Since the code structure is familiar to everyone, team members can more easily jump into tasks without having to learn the entire setup.

 New developers, in particular, can get up to speed faster as they don’t have to start from zero and can focus on understanding the specific business logic of the project.